The Book of

 Adrian Beck is a TV producer, writer and incredible author.
 He and Deb chatted about all things writing and Final Storm.

 Room to Read

-700 million people in the world can't read and most are girls and women.
+700 million people in the world can't read, most are girls and women.
 Educating a child in the world's poorest countries costs $1 a day.
 Can you help us raise money to send kids to school?
-Find out more here.